brown-cs132-s13/labs/lab2/lab2.md

 ```
 function CyberFriend (age, sex, location, screenname) {
-  Friend.call(this, arge, sex, location); // call the parent; now when Friend sets this.age, "this" will be a CyberFriend
+  Friend.call(this, arge, sex, location); // call the parent (super)
   this.screenname = screenname;
 }
 ```

 Now we want to set CyberFriend's prototype to an instance of Friend's `prototype`.
 We don't want to use it's `prototype` because then we'd be messing with `Friend`.
-So we create a dummy function with a blank constructor so we can instantiate a new Friend prototype:
+So we create a dummy function with a blank constructor so we can instantiate a new `Friend` prototype:

 ```
 function dummy() {}; // blank function